xa4b/git/README.md

-# The GitConfater
+# Go RemDVC

  [![GoDoc][doc-img]][doc]

+*Remote Embedded Distributed Version Control...* say what?

 Save internal configuration for your application in git using go.
 Allowing your clients to save their configuration in a local git version control library.
-We have libraries for easy integration to HTTP and SSH servers.
+We have libaries for easy interagtion to HTTP and SSH servers.

+## What does this library do

+It provides built-in HTTP and SSH handlers for running an embeded git server that provides pre-receive and post-receive hooks within your application.
+One reason you may want to do this is to provide a way for users to use git to push config changes to your application, which is exactly what we do for XA4B (http://xa4b.com).
+We use this library and the post-receive hook to publish the configuration to other connected remote instances.
+Using Git as the method in which to manage confiuration throughout a distrubted system without a single source database.

 ## Installation

-`go get -u gopkg.xa4b.com/git`

 Go 1.13 or later is required

+`go get -u gopkg.xa4b.com/git/cfghttp`

+or

+`go get -u gopkg.xa4b.com/git/cfgssh`

 ## Quick Start

-Using the `githttp` library to quickly add a git configuration.
+Using the `cfghttp` library to quickly add a git configuration.

 ```go
 // ...